GavinMendelGleason/why_terminusx/README.md

 not succeed but they gave us great information as to what *might* succeed in the future.

+We have learned those lessons, and now I hope we have learned the lessons from our users.

-An inter-connected, browsable system of data should be possible.
+An inter-connected, browsable system of data should be made easy for developers using the kind of tools they are already comfortable with.

 I feel like we are finally approaching that future.